mozilla/Overscripted-Data-Analysis-Challenge/README.md

 - [Apache Spark](https://spark.apache.org/docs/latest/api/python/pyspark.html) is an open source parallel processing framework for running large-scale data analytics applications across clustered computers.
 It can handle both batch and real-time analytics and data processing workloads.
 We use [findspark](https://github.com/minrk/findspark) to set up spark.
 You can learn more about it [here](https://github.com/apache/spark )

+- [Apache Pyarrow](https://media.readthedocs.org/pdf/pyarrow/latest/pyarrow.pdf) It facilitates communication between many components, for example, reading a parquet file with Python (pandas) and transforming to a Spark dataframe, Falcon Data Visualization or Cassandra without worrying about conversion.